What's the Deal with Five Card PLO?

 You need to understand that PLO 5 rewards discipline more than other games; often, you'll have to fold very strong hands since your real equity will be much lower than the perceived one.

-Made hands can be deceitful, and PLO5 forces you to be more aware of the overall playability of your hand and the next streets, which will affect the board structure.
+PLO5 forces you to be more aware of the overall playability of your hand and the next streets to come, which will affect the board structure.

 Nowadays, even weaker players are somewhat aware of the preflop strategy for Texas Hold'em.
-The same is pretty far from true for a 5 Card PLO.
-Given all of the circumstances, we'd argue that PLO5 has the weakest fields out of all of the mainstream games; if you do not believe it, try out the nearest cash game - you might be surprised.
+The same is pretty far from true for a 5-card PLO.
+Given all of the circumstances, we'd argue that PLO5 has the weakest fields out of all the mainstream games; if you do not believe it, try out the nearest cash game - you might be surprised.

 PLO5 is an interesting and profitable game